Pain Rescue Team Helps Seriously Ill Kids Cope In Terrible Times

 Unfortunately, Chambers says, this type of pain care is rare, especially for children.

 "Most children won't be able to access these," Chambers says.
-"There are specialized centers that offer these interdisciplinary treatment programs but there are not nearly enough of them."
+"There are specialized centers that offer these interdisciplinary treatment programs, but there are not nearly enough of them."

 The team in San Francisco is one of only a handful across the U.S. And that's particularly unfortunate, she says, because most children who suffer chronic pain will bring that into adulthood.

-Tackling pain from many sides is crucial because different techniques target different kinds of pain, says Dr. Stephen Wilson, the Chief Medical Officer at UCSF Benioff who founded the IP3 team a decade ago and who has been building on it ever since.
+Tackling pain from many sides is crucial because different techniques target different kinds of pain, says Stephen Wilson, the chief medical officer at UCSF Benioff who founded the IP3 team a decade ago and who has been building on it ever since.

 Chemotherapy, for example, can cause many kinds of pain and discomfort in a child with cancer.